antognini/type-safe-equality/README.md

   * `derives Eq.assumed`
   * `given Eq[X] = Eq.assumed`

-**Note**: It is recommended to use the assumed equality only if the verification is not possible.
+**Note**: It is recommended to assume equality only if it is not possible to verify it.

 ### Verifying equality